AbidRaza1/Coding-Projects/README.md

 11- Filename: GrossPayCalc.py.

-    About me: Calcualting gross pay for regular and overtime hours.
+    About me: Calculating gross pay for regular and overtime hours.

 12- Filename: Count No. of Iterations.py.